darrenburns/posting/README.md

 - **Template Variables**: Define variables and substitute them into your requests.
 - **Powerful Text and JSON Editor**: Offers tree-sitter powered syntax highlighting, undo/redo, copy/paste, and more.
 - **Runs Over SSH**: Send requests from a remote host via SSH.
+- **Your Idea Here**: Please let me know if you have opinions on the features above, or any other ideas!